Neural Conditional Transport Maps: Neural Conditional Transport Maps

 \section{Neural Conditional Transport Maps}

+Our solution extends the Neural Optimal Transport (NOT) framework of \citet{korotinNeuralOptimalTransport2023} with a flexible conditioning architecture that enables efficient learning of conditional transport maps across both categorical and continuous conditioning variables.
+At the core of our method lies a hypernetwork that dynamically generates transport layer parameters based on conditioning inputs, providing high expressivity while maintaining computational efficiency through shared parameter generation.
+This design allows different conditions to induce different mapping strategies—essential when conditional distributions require distinct transport behaviors that cannot be captured through simple feature concatenation or modulation approaches.

+Our framework offers several key advantages over existing methods: (1) it avoids the architectural constraints of ICNN approaches, enabling flexible network designs with standard optimization procedures; (2) it scales efficiently to large numbers of conditioning values without requiring separate OT solvers, addressing the computational bottlenecks in sensitivity analysis applications; (3) it provides a unified mechanism for handling both discrete and continuous conditioning variables through learnable embeddings and positional encoding; and (4) it enables systematic comparison of conditioning strategies within the same neural OT formulation.

-Conditional OT seeks to learn OT maps that can adapt to different conditions or contexts, an important capability for applications ranging from sensitivity analysis to conditional generative modeling.
-While classical OT methods struggle with computational scalability or conditioning flexibility, neural approaches offer a promising alternative.
-In this section, we present our framework for conditional neural OT, which extends the NOT approach of \citet{korotinNeuralOptimalTransport2023} with a hypernetwork-based conditioning mechanism.
-We illustrate our OT maps in Figure~\ref{fig:conditioned-transport}.
-We begin by formalizing the conditional OT problem (Section~\ref{subsec:problemo}), then describe our neural architecture that leverages encoder-decoder structures for both transport map $T$ and critic function $f$ (Section~\ref{subsec:neural-ot}).
-We introduce our conditioning mechanism that handles both discrete variables and continuous partitions (Section~\ref{subsec:conditioning}), present architectural variants including hypernetwork and self-attention approaches (Section~\ref{subsec:architectures}), and detail our training procedure with a custom pretraining strategy (Section~\ref{subsec:training}).
+We illustrate our conditional OT maps in Figure~\ref{fig:conditioned-transport}.
+In this section, we begin by formalizing the conditional OT problem (Section~\ref{subsec:problemo}), then describe our architecture that leverages encoder-decoder structures for both transport map $T$ and critic function $f$ (Section~\ref{subsec:neural-ot}).
+We then introduce our conditioning mechanism that handles discrete variables and continuous partitions (Section~\ref{subsec:conditioning}), present architectural variants including our hypernetwork approach and alternative conditioning strategies (Section~\ref{subsec:architectures}), and detail our training procedure with a custom pretraining strategy that addresses the optimization challenges common in conditional transport learning (Section~\ref{subsec:training}).
 Implementation details are provided in the supplementary material.